hiraeth-php/turso/README.md

 );
 ```

-There are two types of parameters which can be placed into parametized queries:
+There are two types of parameters which can be placed into parameterized queries:

 - Escapable Variables
 - Raw Values